-- e) The sole investment in this class is a limited partnership interest in a partnership that invests globally, primarily in a diversified portfolio of bonds and notes of numerous countries.
-The fair values of the investments have been estimated using net asset value per share of the investments. - f) This class includes hedge funds that pursue multiple strategies to diversify risks and reduce volatility.
+- e) This class includes hedge funds that pursue multiple strategies to diversify risks and reduce volatility.
 The hedge fund composite portfolio for this class comprises three limited-partnerships investing in long/short, event and multi-strategy, and distressed credit.
 The fair values of the investments have been estimated using net asset value per share of the investments.
-Two limited-partnership interests totaling \$9,618 representing approximately 74% of the value of the Foundation's investment in this class, is not eligible for redemption because the partnership restrictions do not allow redemptions until certain underlying assets of the partnership are liquidated. - g) This class includes venture capital and private equity, global investment in equity and credit of private companies through the Foundation's investments in 22 limited partnerships, with each investing in numerous private companies, reducing risk through broad diversification.
+Two limited-partnership interests totaling \$7,092 representing approximately 63% of the value of the Foundation's investment in this class, is not eligible for redemption because the partnership restrictions do not allow redemptions until certain underlying assets of the partnership are liquidated. - f) This class includes venture capital and private equity, global investment in equity and credit of private companies through the Foundation's investments in 20 limited partnerships, with each investing in numerous private companies, reducing risk through broad diversification.
 The fair values of the investments have been estimated using net asset value per share of the investments.
-The Foundation has subscribed to purchase an additional \$11,115 over a time period of approximately the next five to seven years.
-Investments in this class are required to be held until maturity. - h) This class includes oil and gas investments through four limited partnerships.
+The Foundation has subscribed to purchase an additional \$14,549 over a time period of approximately the next five to seven years.
+Investments in this class are required to be held until maturity. - g) This class includes oil and gas investments through four limited partnerships.
 The fair values of the investments have been estimated using net asset value per share of the investments.
-The Foundation has subscribed to purchase an additional \$1,834 over a time period of approximately the next five to seven years.
-Investments in this class are required to be held until maturity. - i) The sole investment in this class is a limited partnership that invests primarily in office, hospitality, and multi-family real estate properties, primarily in the United States and Western Europe.
+The Foundation has subscribed to purchase an additional \$5,808 over a time period of approximately the next five to seven years.
+Investments in this class are required to be held until maturity. - h) The sole investment in this class is a limited partnership that invests primarily in office, hospitality, and multi-family real estate properties, primarily in the United States and Western Europe.
 The fair value of the investment has been estimated using net asset value per share.
-The Foundation has subscribed to purchase an additional \$1,024 over a time period of approximately the next two to four years.
-Investments in this class are required to be held to maturity. - j) The sole investment in this class is a royalty interest in oil and gas properties.
+The Foundation has subscribed to purchase an additional \$797 over a time period of approximately the next two to four years.
+Investments in this class are required to be held to maturity. - i) The sole investment in this class is a royalty interest in oil and gas properties.
 The fair values of the investments have been estimated using net asset value per share of the investments.
 Investments in this class are required to be held until maturity.